ArchieHill/BattleAssistant/README.md

 - The ability to manage mulitple battles with multiple opponents in multiple combat mission games

 ## Why this project was made
 This project was mainly made for my own benefit as I wanted an excuse to learn C# and how to make a modern desktop application.
-I choose this specific idea as I believed Combat Mission Helper wasn't being developed any more and I thought there were areas that could be improved upon and it was a perfect excuse to make something.
+I choose this specific idea as Combat Mission Helper isn't being developed anymore and I thought there were areas that could be improved upon.